 Related Post: Should I Take Prebiotic Fiber Before or After a Meal?

-What's The Difference Between Inulin And Psyllium?
+Inuline vs Psyllium: What's The Difference Between Them?

 Apart from inulin, there's another soluble fiber we commonly hear about, psyllium husk.
 As the name suggests, psyllium husk is extracted from the husks of the Plantago ovata plant's seeds.